Welcome to the fifth step in our free professional learning series on building your PLN.

-And like everything, there are tips that’ll both save you time and make you more effective.
+Like everything, there are tips that’ll both save you time and make you more effective.

 Your commenting skills and how you engage in comments with others on blogs posts is one of the most important, and often over looked aspects, of using blogs as part of your PLN.

 1. Approve comments quickly

 If someone leaves a comment on your post, make sure you approve the comment quickly (if you moderate comments)